 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

-Welcome to the 12th annual Winter Blast Run!
-The Winter Blast 5K run kick off the racing season in West Michigan and in 2013 and AGAIN for 2021 our race was selected as the lead race in the Michigan Runner of the Year Series.
+Welcome to the 14th annual Winter Blast Run!
+For the 4th year and 3rd in a row the Winter Blast 5K and 1K Winter Flurry Kids run kick off the racing season in Michigan as it has once again been selected as the lead race in the Michigan Runner of the Year Series.
 The 5K is a flat and accurate with all 3 miles visibly marked.
-We have had competitive fields including Michigan Runner of Year winners Kris Koster, Nick Stanko, Wanda Handlin, Rob Hyde, as well as Olympic Trials Marathon qualifier Katie Jazwinski.
+We have had competitive fields including Michigan Runner of Year winners Kris Koster, Nick Stanko, Wanda Handlin, Rob Hyde, Sam Darling, as well as Olympic Trials Marathon qualifier Katie Jazwinski.
+A few unique features of our race are the indoor finish, post race treats, and raffle items.
 If you are looking for a race that covers all the little details the Winter Blast is for you.
 With over 50 volunteers it is known as a “race for runners put on by runners”.
+Thank you for your support of our race in the past and we look forward to seeing you on Saturday February 19th

 Check out our race on Facebook or Twitter @WinterBlast5k and help and promote our event!